arichiardi/fonda/README.md

 ## Fork differences

+### Step callbacks
+Each step admits now the following keywords: `on-start`, `on-complete`, `on-success` and `on-error`.
+The values should be functions with the signature `(fn [ctx step-res]`.
+If the value is not a function, and a `callbacks-wrapper-fn` function is given on the configuration, and that function will be called with that value.

+### Global callbacks
+Global callbacks can now be a value that will be passed to the `callbacks-wrapper-fn`.

+### callbacks-wrapper-fn
+As described above, if a `callbacks-wrapper-fn` function is provided on the configuration, the steps and global callbacks can be values instead of functions, and those values will be passed to the callback wrapper function.
+It should have the signature `(fn [callback-value ctx step-res])`.
+Can be used to dispatch events instead of calling functions.
+And because the values of the step callbacks are now data, it can be tested.

 ### Steps and callback functions signature changed to receive the result from the previous step
-The first steps's function signature remains the same, but consequent steps signature has been changed to `(fn [prev-step-res ctx])`.
+The first steps's function signature remains the same, but consequent steps receive one more argument `(fn [ctx prev-step-res])`.
-The first argument is the result of the previous step, and the second the context, same as before.
+The first argument remains the same - the context - and the second argument is the result of the previous step.

 ### Path is now optional
 If a step doesn't define a `:path`,  the step will not augment the context, and the result of the step can only be used by the next step